yokolet/new-note/algo/design/2022-09-30-binary-search-tree-iterator.md

 - Iterator
 date: 2022-09-30 14:59 +0900
 ---
-## Introduction
-The idea is the same as BST's inorder traversal.
-However, it needs additional data structure to save parent nodes since there's no way to traverse back to the root.
-Other than that, the next bigger value in BST is the node's leftmost in right subtree if the node has right child.
-If the node is the left child, the parent is the successor.
-Otherwise, no successor.

 ## Problem Description
 > Implement the `BSTIterator` class that represents an iterator over the in-order traversal of a binary search tree (BST):